-The Organization qualified for and received two loans pursuant to the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender (the PPP Lender), for aggregate principal amount of \$20,405 for each loan for a total of \$40,810.
-The first loan was received in May 2020 and the second loan was received in February 2021.
+On May 13, 2020, the Organization qualified for and received a loan pursuant to the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender (the PPP Lender), for an aggregate principal amount of \$20,405 (the PPP Loan).
+The PPP Loan bears interest at a fixed rate of 1.0% per annum, with the first six months of interest deferred, has a term of two years, and is unsecured and guaranteed by the U.S. Small Business Administration.

-In January 2021 the Organization received notification of full forgiveness for their first PPP loan.
-The second PPP Loan is subject to forgiveness under the Paycheck Protection Program to the extent that the PPP Loan proceeds are used to pay expenses permitted by the Paycheck Protection Program.
-Subsequent to year end the Organization applied for forgiveness of the second PPP Loan with respect to these covered expenses.
+The principal amount of the PPP Loan is subject to forgiveness under the Paycheck Protection Program upon the Organization's request to the extent that the PPP Loan proceeds are used to pay expenses permitted by the Paycheck Protection Program, including payroll costs incurred by the Organization.
+Subsequent to year end the Organization applied for forgiveness of the PPP Loan with respect to these covered expenses.
+On January 25, 2021 the Organization was notified by the Small Business Administration that their PPP Loan was forgiven in full.